 Ella King Hall married Westbrook and there is some suggestion that he may have been Wodehouse’s rival for her affection.
 She later became Wodehouse’s literary agent in the UK.

-Wodehouse moved from his lodgings at the school and rented a house nearby called ‘Threepwood’ (which he later bought).
+Wodehouse moved from his lodgings at the school and rented a house nearby called ‘Threepwood’, which he later bought.
 The blue plaque is faintly visible from the road.
-The name Threepwood should be familiar to fans of Wodehouse’s Blandings series, along with ‘Emsworth’ itself.
-Indeed the signs around town are almost a Blandings Who’s Who.
+The names Threepwood and Emsworth should be familiar to Wodehouse fans –indeed the signs around town are almost a Blandings Who’s Who.

 Wodehouse also had family in Emsworth, in the shape of his Uncle Walter and Aunt.
 They lived for a time in Havant Road and presumably ensured that young Plum lived up to familial expectations.
 This may well have extended to churchgoing.
 Which of Plum’s many ecclesiastical stories, I wonder, were inspired by his time on the pews here?

-Wodehouse was a keen sportsman in his youth, and maintained an exercise regime throughout his life that included ‘Daily Dozen’ exercises and regular walking.
-So I particularly enjoyed strolling the coastal path (at the end of Beach Road) into town, knowing that Plum had ambled this way before me.
+Wodehouse was a keen sportsman in his youth, and maintained an exercise regime throughout his life that included his famous ‘Daily Dozen’ exercises, and regular walking.
+So I particularly enjoyed strolling the coastal path at the end of Beach Road and into the town, knowing Plum had ambled this way before me.

 My tour of Emsworth was guided by notes graciously supplied by N.T.P Murphy, who mentions that George Bevan from A Damsel in Distress stays at the Crown Hotel.
-Although I was unable to get a decent photograph of its exterior, I spent several very pleasant hours at The Crown and look forward to returning there on future visits.
 A Damsel in Distress is set in the fictional fishing and oyster town of Belpher, which is clearly based on Emsworth.
+I was unable to get a decent photograph of the Crown’s exterior, but I did spend several very pleasant hours at the bar.

-And I certainly shall be returning – I want to visit the highly recommended Emsworth Museum, which was closed on the day of my visit.
+I shall certainly return to Emsworth to visit the highly recommended Emsworth Museum, which was closed on the day of my visit.
 The town also celebrates its association with Wodehouse, hosting a P.G Wodehouse Festival that should attract Plumtopians for years to come.

 More details about Wodehouse’s life and associations with Emsworth can be found in Christine Hewitt’s lovely article for the P G Wodehouse Society (UK) .
 There is also a Wodehouse page at Emsworth Online.